Trait sgx_tstd::ops::Drop 1.0.0[−][src]

 Dropping is done recursively

-goes out of scope, the drop
+When outer goes out of scope, the drop method will be called first for

-then Dropping Inner!
+then Dropping Inner!.

 struct Inner; struct Outer(Inner); impl Drop for Inner { fn drop(&mut self) { println!("Dropping Inner!"); } } impl Drop for Outer { fn drop(&mut self) { println!("Dropping Outer!"); } } fn main() { let _x = Outer(Inner); }